nocomplexity/securitybydesign/foss/opensecurity.md

 A good security product should never ever introduce extra vulnerabilities.
 However many low quality security products increase your cyber risk profile instead of lowering.
 ```

+From a Security by Design perspective, FOSS aligns naturally with several foundational tenets:
+- **Verifiability** – You can audit the exact software running in production.
+- **Independence** – Freedom from single-vendor lock-in reduces strategic risk.
+- **Rapid community response** – Mature FOSS projects often receive security patches more quickly than proprietary equivalents once issues are disclosed.
+- **Customisability** – Security controls can be tailored precisely to the threat model without waiting for a vendor roadmap.

+However, openness alone does not guarantee security. **Quality matters above all.** A poorly maintained or overly complex open-source component can introduce more risk than a well-engineered closed-source alternative.
+The principle of “prefer open” must therefore be tempered by two practical considerations:

+1. **Proven quality and active maintenance** – Choose projects with established track records, regular releases, strong governance (e.g., Apache, CNCF, or Linux Foundation projects), comprehensive test coverage, and responsive security disclosure processes.
+2. **Simplicity and manageability** – The most secure solution is often the simplest one that meets requirements.
+An overly complex FOSS stack that cannot be fully understood, monitored, or updated by the operational team undermines the very goals of Security by Design.
+Where two options offer comparable security, the one that is easier to manage, patch, and reason about should be selected—even if it means rejecting a more feature-rich open-source alternative.